a. As an issuer of student visas in China (X Visa, X is for xuexi, 学习), New Century is

 semesters and adding that amount to the cost of their scheduled

 III.
 Individual Talk

 a.
-Full-time students may participate in individual talk (when available) but can only sign
+Full-time students may participate in the individual talk (when available) but can only sign

-up for as many hours per week as they have class per week.
+up for as many hours per week as they have classes per week.
 For example, if a student

 takes 8 hours of class per week, they may not sign up for more than 8 hours of individual talk.